caroso1222/node-reminders/README.md

 # node-reminders

-A NodeJS and TypeScript wrapper for the OSX Reminders App.
+A NodeJS and TypeScript wrapper for the macOS Reminders App.

 - 🔥 Easy to use interface to create, retrieve, update and delete lists and reminders
 - 👾 CommonJS and ES6 modules